LeoTN/yt-dlp-autohotkey-gui/README.md

 **I appreciate yt-dlp (https://github.com/yt-dlp/yt-dlp) for providing such an incredibly useful repository for everyone free to use.
 Your, or rather these guys (https://github.com/ytdl-org/youtube-dl) work is the reason why this script can even exist.
 Thank you !**

-Link to my original project which will most likely not be developed : https://github.com/LeoTN/youtube-downloader-using-ahk
+Link to my original project which will most likely not be developed: https://github.com/LeoTN/youtube-downloader-using-ahk